hongyi18/hongyi18.github.io/_posts/2021-08-15-how-to-make-a-Github-page.md

 ### Update the website and local files

-You don't have to repeat all steps above when making any changes of the local files of the website, simply execute the following commands in order
+You don't have to repeat all steps above when making any changes of the local files of the website.
+Instead, simply execute the following commands in order

 ```bash
 git add --all